esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 >**If accessibility is marginalized, it creates a self-perpetuating culture of discrimination.**

-No keyboard support or screen reader support? = Exclusion.
+No keyboard support or screen reader support? = 🚨 Exclusion 🚨.

 Sometimes using words like _discrimination_ or _ableism_ can get people to pay more attention to accessibility.

+> _Inaccessibility_ is discrimination in practice, whether intentional or not.

+### a11y for individuals

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1ODk5MTI2N119
+eyJoaXN0b3J5IjpbLTc1NDU4MTQyNV19
 -->